 This is the web page for Gianni Tedesco <gianni at scaramanga

-dot co dot uk> by accessing this website, you are agreeing to the terms
+dot co dot uk>.
+By accessing this website, you are agreeing to the terms

 of the secret agreement.
 Refusing these terms indicates acceptance of terms.